At a Glance

 Native Range

-Origanum vulgare is native to the Mediterranean region, western Asia, and Central Asia, typically in rocky, well-drained soils, dry grasslands, and scrubland at low to moderate elevations.
-It is not native to the Pacific Northwest.
+Native to the Mediterranean region, western and Central Asia, growing in rocky well-drained soils, dry grasslands, and scrubland at low to moderate elevations.

 Suggested Uses